sewa20/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that gives executable permissions to everybody Create a script that gives permission to only the user Create a script that gives permission to execute to the group Create a script that changes the mode same as another file
+Create a script that gives executable permissions to everybody Create a script that gives permission to only the user Create a script that gives permission to execute to the group Create a script that changes the mode same as another file Create a script that gives execute permissions to all subdirectories of the directory